orbitjs/orbit/README.md

 };
 ```

-Actions combine promise-based returns with an event-driven flow.
+Actions combine promise-based return values with an event-driven flow.
 Events can be used to coordinate multiple handlers interested in participating
 with or simply observing the resolution of an action.